CMPSC350-Computational-Narrative-F2024/project3_User-System/writing/report.md

 ## Name: TODO

-# System

-TODO:

-- Overview: what does it do?
-- User Group: how are the users and what are their needs
-- Features: what functionality does your system provide
-- Use Cases: 2-3 examples of scenarios of users utilizing your system

 # Prompt journal

 Record the various prompts sent to API with some notes about how well they did or didn't work.
 You must use at least one `few-shot` or `chain of thought` prompt.